event-driven-robotics/neutouch_summer_school_contour/README.md

 - [goToPoseSync](https://www.yarp.it/latest/classyarp_1_1dev_1_1ICartesianControl.html#a069f1792bb8b4) which moves the end-effector to a given 6D pose (and does not return until the motion is completed)
 - [goToPose](https://www.yarp.it/latest/classyarp_1_1dev_1_1ICartesianControl.html#a069f1792bb8b45f521cb4fa9d9abc406) same as above, but does not wait (useful for streaming commands to the controller)
 - [setTaskVelocities](https://www.yarp.it/latest/classyarp_1_1dev_1_1ICartesianControl.html#a3e28664529fafbe051bce0270a2d510d) allows the user sending a 6D velocity reference (that gets integrated and commanded internally via `goToPose`)

+Commands `goToPose[Sync]` require, **as second argument**, the orientation of the frame as a 4-dimensional `yarp::sig::Vector` vector containing the axis/angle representation of the rotation.
+We provided a suitable configuration for the orientation in the variable `orientation_0` (a class member variable) so that you can focus on deciding the position of the fingertip.

 </details>